Strategies for Teaching Quantitative Concepts Online

 Practice proactive course management strategies such as monitoring assignment submissions, communicating and reminding students of missed and/or upcoming deadlines, and making course progress adjustments in response to student concerns.

 Remember that many learners are professionals returning to the classroom.
 They may be unaccustomed to the online learning environment.
 Increased faculty to student engagement can reduce the sense of isolation online students may feel.
-Without face to face contact, faculty cannot observe nonverbal cues that could indicate that students are frustrated, unenthusiastic, anxious or confused.
+Without face-to-face contact, faculty cannot observe nonverbal cues that could indicate that students are frustrated, unenthusiastic, anxious, or confused.

 Consider taking weekly polls or surveys within the class to learn which parts of the content may be troubling for students.
 Consider adding a “Muddiest Point” discussion area where students can post questions at any time to receive peer feedback in addition to feedback from the instructor and assistant staff.